MapiAI/Car-Data-Analysis/README.md

 - 'notebooks/' -> Jupyter notebooks with analysis
 - 'data/' -> sample dataset + link to source
 - 'images/' -> charts and visualizations
-- requirements.txt' -> list of dependencies
+- 'requirements.txt' -> list of dependencies

 ## 🚀 How to Run
 1. Clone the repository